kevlabs/barchart/README.md

 * Variable types must be respected for the utility to run properly. `''`, `[]` and `{}` denote string, array and object types respectively.
 * The length of your `data.groups` and `data.series[].data` arrays must match.
-* The `data.series` array may include one or many series.
+* The `data.series` array may include one or several series.
 * **Call `BarChart.validateDataInput(data)` to validate your input format.** This function will log any formatting error to the console or return the `data` object if all tests are passed successfully.

 3. Declare chart options in a JS object formatted as below: